janpf/debuggAIr/README.md

 Just run `python -m debugAIr <your_script.py>` and let debugAIr do the rest!

 Absolutely no warranty, use at your own risk.
 The following, definitely not cherry-picked example took just 5 seconds to run!
+Can you find the fix faster than ChatGPT? 🤓

 ``` py
 (venv) janpf@mbp ~/p/S/s/evaluation (main)> python -m debugAIr broken_script.py